kiratech/labs/Through-The-Looking-Glass/Test-Telemetry-Python-Stage-1.md

 ## Look at the results

-All the results are part of the console's output, with group of lines similar to these :
+All the results are part of the console's output, with groups of lines similar to these:

 ```console
 ...